 Visiting a new church can be intimidating.
 It’s common to have questions about what the experience will be like.
 In the United Church of Christ we like to say, “No matter who you are or where you are on life’s journey, you are welcome here.”
 It is our goal to make your visit a stress-free, enjoyable experience.
-We want to be welcoming for everyone – whatever your background, or current or past lifestyle, including those who have never been to church before.
+Plymouth Church is proud to be an Open and Affirming church meaning that our welcome extends beyond traditional views that often discriminate.
+We, cannot, therefore, stress enough that we want to be welcoming to everyone – whatever your background, sexual orientation, social status, or religious practices (past and present) including those who may have never been to church before.
 So, if you’re visiting for the first time, here’s an overview of what to expect.

 Where do I go when I get there?

 Our main entrance is at 124 W. Washington Street in Burlington.
 If you don’t know where we are, our location page will show you the way.
 Parking is available in the church parking lot directly across the street from the church or in the Town Bank Parking lot next to the church.

 As you enter the front door, you should find someone friendly to welcome you, answer any questions you have, and direct you up the stairs to the parlor and worship area.
 We also have an elevator should that be preferred.
 As you enter the parlor an usher will provide you with a bulletin that has information about the morning’s service and other current information about the church.
 Ushers can also answer your questions and guide you to a seat should you like assistance.
 No worries though, you can sit anywhere.

 The parlor is an area to gather and chat before the worship service starts as well as the gathering area after the service where coffee and treats are served.